 Under the ownership rules currently in place, the FCC generally permits an owner to have only one television station per market.
-A single owner is permitted to have two stations with overlapping signals only if one of the two commonly owned stations is not ranked in the top four based upon audience share.
-However, the FCC will allow case-by-case review of a transaction that involves two top-four stations where strict application of the rule would be unwarranted.
+A single owner is permitted to have two stations with overlapping signals only if one of the two commonly owned stations is not ranked in the top four based upon audience share and at least eight independent owners of television stations would remain in the market following a combination.
 The rules also permit the ownership, operation or control of two television stations in a market as long as the stations' Noise Limited Service contours do not overlap.
 The FCC will consider waiving these ownership restrictions in certain cases involving failing or failed stations or stations which are not yet built.
 The FCC also grants satellite waivers when one or more television stations operate as satellites of another station.
 We currently operate WTCV as a parent station and WVEO and WVOZ-TV as satellite stations in the Puerto Rico designated market area pursuant to a satellite waiver.
 Under the rule, the licensee of a television station that provides more than 15% of another in-market station's weekly programming will be deemed to have an attributable interest in the other station.
-Television JSAs are currently not attributable.
+New television JSAs are currently attributable.